galtx-centex/galtx-centex.github.io/_greyhounds/molly.md

 ---
 Molly is a retired racer and brood mama from Ireland!
 In her short time with us, she has discovered that a pool is the best way to survive a Texas Summer.
 Molly loves to snuggle up with a toy (or two or three).
 She does a couple quick yard zoomies throughout the day, but otherwise, is content on napping.

 Molly is a larger gal at over seventy lbs. with striking "cow dog" coloring.

+Our adoption fee for Irish Greyhounds is currently $750, due to the extra transportation expense.